DataDog/documentation/content/en/tracing/trace_pipeline/ingestion_controls.md

 {{< img src="tracing/trace_indexing_and_ingestion/service_ingestion_rate_config.png" style="width:100%;" alt="Change the Service Ingestion Rate" >}}

-To specify a specific percentage of a service's traffic to be sent, add an environment variable or a generated code snippet to your tracing library configuration for that service.
+To specify a specific percentage of a service's traffic to be sent, add an environment variable or a generated code snippet to your APM SDK configuration for that service.

 1. Select the service you want to change the ingested span percent for.
 2. Choose the service language.